 What does it mean to ‘change the conversation’?

-This film was part of the initial 2004 rollout of Dove’s campaign around redefining real beauty.
-Note that soap is not mentioned one time.
-I would also suggest that the emotion that is created in us through watching the film gets connected to the Dove brand in our minds when the logo is displayed at the end of the film.
+This film was part of the initial rollout of Dove’s campaign around redefining real beauty.
+Did you notice that they never mentioned their product?
+They simply showed their logo at the end.
+We inherently connect the emotion we felt through watching the film to the Dove brand.
 The emotion takes us to the place in our brains where meaningful connections and buy-in decisions are processed.
 It’s inspiring and makes you want to align with their brand.

 This is a more recent ad.
 You can see that after all these years, Dove has not changed their purpose conversation.

-Amazingly, when Dove started talking about how they wanted to make life better for women, people who wouldn’t normally be talking about a soap, started talking about Dove.
-Influential people from across the globe enthusiastically joined in Dove’s purpose-conversation to help draw attention to this cultural tension affecting so many women.
-They have no problem telling Dove’s purpose-story to all the women they influence.
+Dove started talking about making life better for women, instead of the benefits of soap.
+People who wouldn’t normally be talking about a soap brand started talking about Dove.
+Influential people from across the globe enthusiastically joined the conversation.
 It doesn’t even feel like advertising, because honestly, it’s not.
-It’s an authentic conversation about WHY dove exists.
-It’s not a campaign.
-It’s a powerful focus, and it’s meaningful to all involved.
+It’s an authentic conversation about why Dove exists.

-When Dove began this approach in 2004, their annual revenue was $2.5 billion.
-10 years later, after changing the conversation, their sales increased to $4 billion annually.
-They have remained focused on this purpose story and it continues to make an impact in their revenue with over 117 million Americans using Dove in 2018 (twice as many as their closest competitor).
+When Dove adopted its new purpose-led model in 2004, its annual revenue was $2.5 billion.
+After changing the conversation, their sales increased to $4 billion annually.
+They’ve focused on this purpose story and it continues to make an impact in their revenue with over 117 million Americans using Dove in 2018 ( that’s twice as many as their closest competitor).

+It’s one thing to talk about Dove, a massive brand, but how does it apply to your company?
+Well, all of the principles remain the same.
 You can update your existing brand assets and communication channels to reflect your purpose.
-You can create an online presence that aligns your messaging to your WHY so that prospective employees and customers can see what you care about.
-You can show how your WHY helps make life better for your customers.
-You’ll be amazed at how many employees and customers you will attract through this approach.
+You can create an online presence that aligns your messaging to your ‘why’ so future employees and customers can see what you care about.
+You’ll be amazed at how people are naturally drawn to this approach.

 Making this type of change in the conversation takes clarity, authenticity, and consistency.
 It goes beyond your branding and marketing.
-It takes leading with your purpose conversation in every area because you truly believe it’s making the world a better place.
-When you’re WHY is clarified, it delivers the energy needed to fight through the challenges that your current culture may present to it.
+It takes leading with your purpose conversation in every area of your business.

-At AM, We help you get back in touch with the reason you are doing what you do.
-Once we uncover and clarify your purpose, we then build your branding, marketing and website to clearly tell that story to the world.
-We help you change the conversation your brand is having to ensure that your PURPOSE is what you are focusing on, infusing meaning into your culture and profit to your bottom line.
+At AM, we’re here to help you change the conversation for your business.
+Once we uncover and clarify your purpose, we then build your branding, marketing and internal culture on it to clearly tell that story to your team and to the world.
+We help you ensure that your purpose is what you are focusing on, infusing meaning into your organization and profit to your bottom line.